hellojxt/CatGPT/README.md

 python web.py username port
 ```
 and then go to `http://localhost:port` in your browser.
-For windows users, you need to run windows-cmd-run.bat instead.
+For windows users, you need to run windows-cmd-run.bat instead (replace the username, port and api key with your own).

 Special feature
 - You can click the cat icon to change the system prompt.